 - Problems swallowing, speaking, or breathing.

-- Spread of toxin effects: The otulinum toxin in Botox or Xeomin may affect areas away from the injection site and cause serious side effects such as: loss of strength and muscle weakness, double vision, blurred vision and drooping eyelids, hoarseness or change or loss of voice, loss of bladder control, or breathing difficulty.
+- Spread of toxin effects: The botulinum toxin in Botox or Xeomin may affect areas away from the injection site and cause serious side effects such as: loss of strength and muscle weakness, double vision, blurred vision and drooping eyelids, hoarseness or change or loss of voice, loss of bladder control, or breathing difficulty.